RJoshi141/meteor-shooter-game/README.md

 ## 📝 License

 This project is licensed under the MIT License.
-See the [LICENCE](LICENCE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## 👋 Contributing